sjenit/s3-archiver/README.md

 - Local Config
   - folder - (String) The folder in the bucket you want the files from (eg. images)
   - filePath - (String) The absolute file path for the temporary file to be saved to
+  - filePrefix - (String) The path inside the zip to place the files

 ### Example
 ```